 Our first appointment will be an opportunity to meet each other and to explore how counselling might help.
 There is no commitment to ongoing therapy at this stage.
 If you do decide that you would like to continue working with me, we would then agree on a regular time and day which is convenient to us both.

 Training, qualifications & experience

 I have worked with children, young people and adults throughout my previous professional career in education as a qualified teacher.
-I am also mother to three children (all now young adults).
+I am also mother to two sons and a daughter who are all now young adults.

-Throughout my career in education I felt a particular concern for the welfare of those in my care and assumed roles of welfare and safeguarding alongside my role as an educator.
-This interest in people’s wellbeing prompted me to pursue a career in counselling as I realised that my true interest lay in helping people to achieve good mental health, fulfilment and self-belief.
-I therefore completed my diploma in Integrative Counselling and qualified to become a registered member of the BACP (British Association for Counselling and Psychotherapy).
-This professional body ensures a strict code of ethics and the highest standards of practice and confidentiality by which I abide.
+Throughout my career, I felt a particular concern for the welfare of those in my care and assumed roles of welfare and safeguarding alongside my role as a teacher.
+This interest in people’s wellbeing prompted me to pursue a career in Integrative Counselling as I realised that my true interest lay in helping people to achieve good mental health, fulfilment and self-worth.
+I therefore completed my diploma in counselling and became a registered member of the BACP (British Association for Counselling and Psychotherapy).
+This professional body ensures a strict code of ethics and the highest standards of practice and confidentiality, by which I abide.

-My experience includes: working for the Dorset NHS Steps to Wellbeing service – an IAPT service for adults; for the Axminster based charity, Arc and working with teenagers as a school counsellor.
+My experience includes: working for the Dorset NHS Steps to Wellbeing service – an IAPT depression and anxiety service for adults; for the Axminster based charity, Arc (with a focus on loss and bereavement) and working with teenagers as a school counsellor across a range of issues including self-harm, panic attacks, anxiety, low mood, sexuality and self-worth.
 I am also a lecturer at Exeter College, teaching adult learners counselling skills, preparing them to be counsellors of the future.
 I am trained in Youth Mental Health First Aid and in supporting LGBT clients.

 Areas of counselling I deal with